Anastasia Myskina: 2006

 2006 was another disappointing season for Myskina.
 Having had several chances to return to the top 10, she failed to convert any of them.
 In Warsaw, she suffered her worst defeat in terms of the rankings on WTA Tour level, falling to a wildcard, Agnieszka Radwańska, then ranked No. 309.
 At Roland Garros, Myskina defeated 2005 quarterfinalist Ana Ivanovic in the third round before losing to the eventual champion Justine Henin in the fourth round.

 She showed splashes of her old form during the grass season, having reached the Eastbourne final beautifully, losing to Justine Henin-Hardenne in a close final concluded in a third set tiebreak.
 She made the Wimbledon quarterfinals, but lost to eventual champion Amélie Mauresmo in three sets.
-She had solid performance at the first two Grand Slams, making the fourth round on each occasion.
+She had solid performance at the first two majors, making the fourth round on each occasion.
 After Wimbledon, her game completely fell apart.
 Along with second straight runner-up finish at the Tier IV event in Stockholm, she did not manage to win a single match in North America, going 0–3 during the US Open Series.
-The downfall reached its nadir when she became the first person to lose a Grand Slam match against future world No. 1 Victoria Azarenka at the US Open, having entered the event under an injury cloud carried over from New Haven.
+The downfall reached its nadir when she became the first person to lose a Grand Slam match against future world No. 1, Victoria Azarenka, at the US Open, having entered the event under an injury cloud carried over from New Haven.
 Anastasia sat out for a majority of the indoor season with a foot and toe injury, pulling out of Stuttgart and her home tournament in Moscow.
 She returned to play in Zürich, but lost to then unknown Swiss qualifier Timea Bacsinszky, 3–6, 3–6.

 2007: Struggles with injuries, final year

 Myskina only played two singles matches, having been injured.
-She lost both of those matches; including to Meghann Shaughnessy at the French Open, only winning a game.
-As of 25 July 2007, Myskina fell to the same ranking as the wildcard she lost to Agnieszka Radwańska, of No. 309.
-She also is unranked for doubles.
-Myskina then took time off the tour due to a career-threatening injury, and has been inactive on the WTA tour since then, and is widely considered to have unofficially retired from the sport.
+She lost both of those matches; including to Meghann Shaughnessy at the French Open, only winning one game.